vue-macros/vue-macros/docs/features/export-props.md

 ## Pre-requisite

-[Props destructuring](https://vuejs.org/guide/components/props.html#reactive-props-destructure) or [Reactivity Transform](./reactivity-transform.md) is **required** to use this feature.
+[Reactivity Transform](./reactivity-transform.md) is required to use this feature, but it is enabled by default in Vue Macros.

-Reactivity Transform is enabled by default in Vue Macros, while props destructuring is enabled by default in Vue 3.5+.
+`export let` will be changed to `defineModel`, which is supported in Vue 3.4+.

 ## Usage